niharikasriparasa/ConceptNet/README.md

 * **Brothers** → Members of the universal family, allies, companions, and fellow humans.
 * **Sisters** → Members of the universal family, companions, nurturers, and fellow humans.
-* **Kaushal Bhogale** → A distinct relational category, interpreted as a romantic partner.
+* **Kaushal Bhogale** → A distinct relational category, interpreted as a romantic partner rather than a sibling-equivalent relationship.

 ## Kinship Graph